 Finally, the chair you sit in all day to work is quite possibly the most important seat in the entire house.
 Not only does it need to be comfortable enough to stop you fidgeting, but it also needs to be supportive enough to ensure that you don’t end up with back problems.

 There are two ways of going about finding the perfect chair: either pick out a chair that just so happens to completely fit your body shape or go for a chair that will allow you to make adjustments to fit your body shape.
 Either method works and has advantages and disadvantages.
-The first method is great for finding a chair that will fit stylishly into your minimalist office but may be uncomfortable by the end of the day.
+The first method is great for finding a chair that will fit stylishly into your minimalist office but uncomfortable by the end of the day.
 The second method is great for staying comfortable as you can change the chair to suit your needs, but it is more likely to be bulky and come with lots of handles and levers.

 Chairs are really personal so it is worth trying as many as possible before you buy.
 As you can see from this guide in The Telegraph, chairs can also set you back a lot of money, depending on where you get them from.
 With this in mind, you should set a reasonably high budget compared to the rest of your office furniture because it is about keeping your body healthy.

 While it is easy to go overboard with your office design, keeping to a minimalist mindset can actually help you to create a tidy space, with just enough room for everything.
-By following some of the most simple rules of minimalism (limited color palette, just a few decorations and a place for everything) you can turn even the smallest area into an office heaven.
+By following some of the most simple rules of minimalism (limited color palette, just a few decorations and a place for everything) you can turn even the smallest area into office heaven.